honestica/data-jobs/README.md

 Based on the table previously created we would like to answer these questions:
 - Demateralization rate (= number of papered communication / total number of communication) for each `liberal` doctors
 - Doctors list that have sent at least 5 communications during the 7 days following their first communication.

+You can write your queries in the file `level_sql/queries.sql`.

 ### Data details